Epidemiological tables

 Estimate experimental-style causal effects from observational data.
 With

-(counterfactuals) framework to estimate, for instance, the effect of a
+(counterfactuals) framework to estimate, for instance, the effect of

-Fit models for continuous, binary, count, fractional, and survival outcomes with binary or
+anxiety.
+Fit models for continuous, binary, count, fractional, and

-multivalued treatments using inverse-probability weighting (IPW),
+inverse-probability weighting (IPW), propensity-score matching,

-propensity-score matching, nearest-neighbor matching, regression adjustment,
+nearest-neighbor matching, regression adjustment, or doubly robust

-independent of the outcome, you can use an endogenous treatment-effects estimator.
+assignment to a treatment is not independent of the outcome, you can use

 Multiple imputation